Minnesota Makes The Sale Of Synthetic Drugs A Felony

 Getting Needed Help

-Many individuals who charged with drug crimes are struggling with addiction issues.
+Many individuals who are charged with drug crimes are struggling with addiction issues.
 Prison does little to help individuals who are battling addiction.
 Alternative sentencing often gives individuals the help they need to get back on track.

 Being charged with a drug offense is serious business and should not be taken lightly.
 The best way to protect your rights is to contact a tough lawyer with extensive experience handling drug crime cases.